 Pros And Cons

-- Easy to bet.
+- Props bets are easy to understand.
 Pick the most likely option.

-- Props add excitement to games, award shows and political events.
+- Props add excitement to games, award shows, and other events.

-- Sportsbooks load props with juice.
+- Sportsbooks charge high amounts of juice on prop bets.
 Props with 2 or more possible outcomes are big winners for the house.

-- Tough to reliably predict winners without expert knowledge.
+- It’s tough to reliably predict winners without expert knowledge.
 Single game betting is preferable for consistent profits.

-- Sportsbooks use entertainment and political props as marketing tools.
+- Sportsbooks use entertainment props as marketing tools.
 They are mostly sucker bets unless you have inside information.

-- Shop odds.
 Multiple sportsbooks will have lines for the same props.
-Choose the sportsbook offering the greatest profit potential.
+Choose the sportsbook offering the greatest profit potential for the lowest risk.

-- Game result and prop outcome can be related.
+The game result and some prop outcomes can be related.
 Consider a star player’s impact on his team’s final point tally.
 Note that game result does not affect whether a prop bet wins or loses.

-- Place related straight and prop bets together.
 A Super Bowl quarterback’s passing performance may impact his team’s ability to win.
-Place 2 bets.
-Bet a prop on the quarterback’s number of completed passes.
-Then take his team to win against the spread.
-Note, sportsbooks only offer player props for major events.
+Consider placing 2 bets.
+The first will be a prop on the quarterback’s number of completed passes.
+The second will be taking his team to win against the spread.

 Bets to Try